intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

 DIM_PREFERRED_PROTOCOL
 ----------------------
 Preferred protocol when adding remotes: ssh or https.
-If not set, each tree may use a different protocol according to maintainer's preference.
+When set, if the protocol is available for the remote, it will be preferred.
+Otherwise each tree may use a different protocol according to maintainer's preference.

 dim_alias_<alias>
 -----------------